GryphNdor/GryphNdor.github.io/docs/Notes/Data-Structures.md

 );

-:::tip Heads Up
+:::note
-btw this is in java so [pass-by-value](https://stackoverflow.com/questions/40480/is-java-pass-by-reference-or-pass-by-value)
+this is in java so [pass-by-value](https://stackoverflow.com/questions/40480/is-java-pass-by-reference-or-pass-by-value)
 :::

 ## __Random Access Data Structures__